Yomisana/nextjs-whiteboard/README.md

 # Nextjs Whiteboard
 This is a whiteboard for Nextjs.
 It is a simple whiteboard that allows you to draw on it.
-It is built using Nextjs.
+It is built for nextjs using react.

 # Why?
 Cause I need a whiteboard to draw on website (not at else app or website)and right now using nextjs to develop website.
 So see not have a whiteboard in nextjs. so I opensource it and share with everyone :D